equinor/rvmsharp/SECURITY.md

   Create a GitHub issue for the vulnerability.
 Avoid putting sensitive information in the issue.

 - **Alternative B:**
-  Send an email to the projects maintainer at [security@example.com](mailto:security@example.com) describing the issue.
+  Contact at least two of the project's maintainers through internal Equinor slack or email, and describe the issue.

 ### For "critical" and time sensitive issues